roboflank/dekutapp/CONTRIBUTE.md

 * Remember to reference related issues or pull request, e.g: `"fixes #123"` liberally.
 * Consider use [commitizen](https://github.com/commitizen/cz-cli) to make your life easier with this.

-Rinse & Repeat until the Dkutapp looks amazing and awesome.
+Rinse & Repeat until the dekutapp looks amazing and awesome.

 ## New Issue Styleguide